webix-hub/gitbook-webix-jet/part-i-basic-usage/creating-views.md

 index.html#!/myview
 ```

+### Views in Folders

-You can also include view files into subfolders:
+You can also include view files into subfolders to better organize the structure, e.g.:

-views

 * start.js
 * details
+  * index.js	// main file in the folder
   * form.js
   * template.js

+To show the main file, reference it as `\#!details`.
 To show the files in subfolders, reference them as _folder.file_, e.g.

 ```text
 \#!details.form